 After 2 weeks, the patch should be removed and returned using the packaging provided.
-This is postagepaid, so there is no need for a stamp.
+This is postage-paid, so there is no need for a stamp.
 The patch will be processed in the UK but the heart rhythm information that the patch contains will be sent to iRhythm's laboratory in America for analysis.
 This information does not contain your name, address or personal data other than your heart rhythm and a number that the AMALFI team back at Oxford can use to link you to your results.
 The results should normally be analysed within 6 weeks of receipt and sent to your GP.
-We will send your GP any information related to the presence and duration of atrial fibrillation episodes, including additional information to assist in the interpretation of the results, such as the time the monitor was worn, and how much of that time was possible to analyse.
-You will receive a copy of this letter and your GP may ask you to come in for an appointment to discuss the findings.
+You can either contact your GP for the results or they may askyou to come in for an appointment to discuss the findings.
+For most people we expect the results to be normal and so no treatment would be required.
+Some, however, will be diagnosed with atrial fibrillation and your GP will be able to decide on your best treatment.
+There is a range of treatments available for atrial fibrillation, including blood thinning medication (anticoagulation) or medication to control the heart rate or rhythm.
+GPs are experienced in managing atrial fibrillation and there are clear national treatment guidelines in place.
+Sometimes further investigations or referral to a specialist will be needed but this will be decided in consultation with your GP.